mlrun/mlrun/docs/install/aws-install.md

 ## Prerequisites

-AWS account with permissions that include:
+AWS account with permissions that include the ability to:

 - Run a CloudFormation stack
 - Create an EKS cluster